 AGS students can set up a declining balance account on their ENC ID card to make food purchases at any of these three venues.
-Purchase flex dollars (or Cub Cash) online at http://enc.pcconline.net/ and receive a 10% bonus (e.g. purchase \$25 of Cub Cash and receive \$27.50 in spending credit).
+Purchase flex dollars online at enc.edu/cubcash and get 10 Meals = \$100, 25 Meals = \$200 or 50 Meals = \$300.
+Check the menu before heading over to the Commons through ENC's Dining website (enc.SodexoMyWay.com).